-If you buy a new Windows 10 installed computer, then you may find that the storage space available is lesser, then your expectation based on the size of your hard drive.
+If you buy a pre-installed Windows PC, you may find that the storage space available is less than your expectation based on the size of your hard drive.
 The reason behind this could be a Windows recovery image or a separate recovery partition added by the manufacturer, which usually occupies around a few hundred MBs or even 2-3 gigabytes on the main hard drive.
-In this guide, I will show how you can delete Recovery Partition in Windows 10.
+This guide will show how you can delete Recovery Partition in Windows 11/10.

 Recovery Partition is created by the OEM and contains important boot files.
-If you want to revert your system to factory settings, then it can be used.
+It can be used if you want to revert your system to factory settings.
 You will find them on every new computer because the supplier doesn’t provide recovery media along with the system anymore.
 It is not recommended to store the recovery data in the same partition where Windows is installed.
-It is because if your hard drive gets corrupted, then your recovery files will also get damaged, and it would become tough for you to reinstall the operating system back.
+It is because if your hard drive gets corrupted, your recovery files will also get damaged, and it will become tough for you to reinstall the operating system.

 1] Backup Recovery and Delete

-Those who want to delete the recovery partition of their hard drive to utilize extra space of the hard drive should create a recovery media and store the backup of recovery image first.
+Those who want to delete the recovery partition of their hard drive to utilize extra space should create a recovery media and store the backup of the recovery image first.
 You can create a USB recovery drive by following the steps given below.

 - Type Recovery in the search box and select Create Recovery Drive option from the list of suggestions.